akeneo/pim-docs/cookbook/ui_customization/create_a_new_field_type.rst

     attribute_fields:
         acme-range-field: acme/range-field

-After a cache clear, you can set the min and max value of any number attribute to start to use this new custom field !
+After a cache clear, you can set the min and max value of any number attribute to start to use this new custom field!